Ear Farm @ Pianos; Drink Up Buttercup, Project Jenny Project Jan

 The Lisps

 My evening ended with The Lisps.
-The foursome creates quirky cabaret folk-art-rock whose vaudevillian staging, augment their stellar sound.
-They combine great vocal arrangements with off center instrumentation.
-The guitar, bass and drums are combined with snippets of melodica and spiced with eccentric percussion accents like the banging a soft mallet on a metal cabinet or hammer on a drum kit.
+The foursome creates quirky cabaret folk-art-rock whose vaudevillian staging augments their stellar sound.
+They combine great vocal arrangements with off-center instrumentation.
+The guitar, bass, and drums are combined with snippets of melodica and spiced with eccentric percussion accents like the banging of a soft mallet on a metal cabinet or hammer on a drum kit.
 The vocal synergy of the two main vocalists has a dynamic juxtaposition of pitch and style.
-Cesar Alvarez and Sammy Tunis sing/talk wordy patter in sync with precision and ease.
+Cesar Alvarez and Sammy Tunis sing/talk in a wordy patter in sync with precision and ease.

 Maryanne Ventrice Drink Up Buttercup Video / early date